VitaliiKalyta96/Data-analysis/Google Sheets/Games payment/README.md

 ### Key features

-🎯 In the file on the sheet we got from games.csv, added the following data columns:
+🎯 In the file on the sheet we got from games.csv, I added the following data columns:

 ✅ Total revenue - the sum of the revenue column for each game separately;